 Have you ever reached for a fresh bouquet at the market, only to draw your hand back as you envision premature wilting?
-A fresh flower bouquet may not last as long as a live flowering plant, but you can double or even triple the life of your floral arrangement by following these eight longevity tips.
+A fresh flower bouquet may not last as long as a live flowering plant, but you can double or even triple the life of your floral arrangement by following these nine longevity tips.

 Use Floral Preservative